Cosmology of Tolkien's legendarium: Men, Elves, and Paradise

 Men live only in the world (Arda), are able to die from it, have souls, and may ultimately go to a kind of Heaven, though this is left vague in the legendarium.
 The case of Elves is different.
 They may inhabit the "undying lands" of Valinor, home of the Valar, effectively, according to the Tolkien scholar Tom Shippey, an "Earthly Paradise" as envisaged for Elves in the Middle English South English Legendary.
 Other Elves are in Middle-earth; the Elf-queen Galadriel indeed is expelled from Valinor, much like the fallen Melkor, though she is clearly good, and much like an angel.
 Shippey considers whether Elves have souls.
-He reasons that since they can not leave the world, the answer would have to be no; but given that they do not disappear completely on death, the answer must be yes.
+He reasons that, since they are unable to leave the world, the answer must be no; but, given that they do not disappear completely on death, the answer must be yes.
 In Shippey's view, the Silmarillion resolves the puzzle, letting Elves go not to Heaven but to the halfway house of the Halls of Mandos on Valinor.
 The problem arises again with apparently wholly evil beings such as Orcs.
-Since evil cannot make, only mock, Orcs cannot have an equal and opposite morality to that of Men; but since they speak and have a moral sense (though they are unable to keep to it), they cannot be described as wholly evil or lacking sentience.
+Since evil cannot make, only mock, Orcs cannot have an equal and opposite morality to that of Men; but since they speak and have a moral sense (though they are unable to keep to it), they are neither wholly evil nor lacking sentience.
 All of this implies, as various scholars have commented, a hierarchy of races comparable with the Medieval great chain of being.